wavemotion-dave/StellaDS/readme.txt

  * START   : START switch
  * X       : Show FPS (Frames per Second)
  * Y       : Toggle Full Speed (no trottle to 60FPS)

- * R-Trig  : Shift Display Up 1 Pixel
+ * R-Trig + D-Pad  : Shift display offset by 1 pixel in the D-PAD direction
- * L-Trig  : Shift Display Dn 1 Pixel
+ * L-Trig + D-Pad  : Change Scaling of the Y-Screen

  Use stylus on buttons for other actions on bottom screen.
 --------------------------------------------------------------------------------